cbeck88/conf-rs/README.md

 > Using #[serde(flatten)] [can break error attribution](https://github.com/SergioBenitez/Figment/issues/80#issuecomment-1701946622), so it’s best to avoid using it when possible.

 When using `conf`, our `serde(flatten)` implementation doesn't have the same limitations as the stock serde, and none of the same caveats around it apply.
+This is because it is built around a [state machine abstraction](./src/state_machine.rs), instead of how `serde_derive` does it.
+This makes it very easy for us to add features like flatten-with-prefix in serde as well, and to make it compatible with all of our other features.

 In this manner, you can get all 6 categories of hierarchical config in your app if needed, without significant restrictions on config file formats.